KwaiVGI/3DTrajMaster/README.md

     bash finetune_single_rank_lora.sh
     ```

 2. Then, train injector module to learn the entity motion controller.
 Here we set `--block_interval` to 2 to insert the injector every 2 transformer blocks.
 You can increase this value for a lighter model, but note that it will require a longer training time.
 For the initial fine-tuning stage, use `--finetune_init`.
 If resuming from a pre-trained checkpoint, omit `--finetune_init` and specify `--resume_from_checkpoint $TRANSFORMER_PATH` instead.
+Note that in both training stages, we use only 11 camera poses and exclude the last camera pose as the novel pose setting.

     ```bash
     bash finetune_single_rank_injector.sh